DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 Applications for the IRP are open until 31 March 2025.

-Apply for the International Relocation Payment.
+<a href="https://www.claim-additional-teaching-payment.service.gov.uk/get-a-teacher-relocation-payment/landing-page">Apply for the International Relocation Payment</a>.

 Before you apply for the first and second instalments of the IRP, you’ll need to check you meet the eligibility requirements.